-We take submissions for the exhibit until August 16 for display the following Labor Day weekend.
-If you wish to feature one of your costumes in this years exhibit, we ask that you complete the application below, answering all applicable questions so that we may give your work the proper attention that it deserves.
+We take submissions for the Costuming Exhibit until August 6 for display the following Labor Day weekend.
+If you wish to feature one of your costumes in this year’s exhibit, we ask that you complete the application below, answering all applicable questions so that we may give your work the proper attention that it deserves.

 Commonly Asked Questions about the Exhibit

-A: While we can't guarantee absolute safety, As safe as possible.
-We can't guarantee absolute safety, but this exhibit has been around since 2010 and we have not had a single incident.
+A: While we can't guarantee absolute safety - as safe as possible.
+This exhibit has been around since 2010 and we have not had a single incident.
 The room is staffed when open and locked when not in use.
 Most exhibits will be connected to a motion alarm and/or cable locked.

 A: Collaborations are very welcome.
-Please make sure to give credit for their work to all involved in the making of the costume.
+Please make sure to give credit to all involved in the making of the costume in your Exhibit application.

-A: No. We want folks attending one day and time to see the same exhibit that folks would see at a different day and time.
+A: No. We want folks attending later in the weekend to see the same exhibit that folks would see near the beginning.
 Costumes need to be on display for the entire show.
 If you want to wear your costume this year, please consider applying for the exhibit with that costume next year.

 A: Yes.
 We are an all volunteer ran track.
 As such we have no budget; and mannequins and dress forms are expensive to buy or rent.
-With up to 40 displays a year, we can't possibly supply displays.
+With up to 60 displays a year, we can't possibly supply mannequins.

-Though the track has been gifted 2-3 dressforms, we must reserve those for film credited costumes flown over from across the country or overseas.
+Though the track has been gifted 2-3 dress forms and mannequins, we must reserve those for film credited costumes flown over across country or overseas.
 Should we find they are not needed, we will then release them on a first come, first served bases.

 Should your costume be approved for display, ask the Costuming Exhibit Coordinator for assistance with the above potential options.